A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known attractions.

 - Shoubu (勝負): Showdown.

 - Shouganai (しょうがない): Can't be helped.
 I have no choice.
-The word is the shortened form of shikata ga nai.
+This phrase is the shortened form of shikata ga nai.

 - Sodan (相談): Discussion.
 Talk.

-- Soko Made … (そこまで): Used at the start of phrases, this means "to the extent of."
+- Soko Made … (そこまで): Used at the start of sentences to mean "to the extent of."

-- Sonna (そんな): What many Anime characters would say when told of an unfortunate or upsetting event, although the word actually means "that thing."
+- Sonna (そんな): What many Anime characters would exclaim when told of an unfortunate or upsetting event.
+Although the word sounds like and resembles the word for “that thing,” it is actually a condensation of sono you na, which means “like that?!?”

 - Sugi/Sugiru (過ぎる): To overdo.
 For example, tabe-sugiru means to overeat.
 Nomi-sugiru means to overdrink.